 The last thing Kevin did – the very last thing – before leaving for the trip was clean out the litter box.
 With the car running, kids, poles, and skis stuffed inside, Kevin dumped the litter into the trash, poured in fresh litter and hauled the garbage out to the curb.
 It was 2:45 p.m. on Thursday.
 This would give me until exactly Saturday evening.
 By Monday afternoon Kevin and the kids would be back just as the litter box required another cleaning.

-Kevin’s parting words to me were, “Don’t forget.
+As he left, Kevin warned me in a grave tone, “Don’t forget.
 You have until Saturday night.
 Then the litter box must be cleaned.”

 “I know.
 I know.”
 I dismissed him with a wave of my hand.
 “Now go.
 Have a good time.”

 I had a lovely, relaxing weekend and come Saturday night, I was perfectly ready for what had to be done.
 I grabbed a garbage bag and headed down to the basement, but when I unlatched the plastic dome cover to the litter box and cast it aside I was shocked and horrified by what awaited me.